pbui/albacore-web/README.md

 The **assembler** takes assembly source text (ie. `.s`) and translates into a **memory** image file.

+### Web Interface

+To run the **assembler** from a web browser, you simply need to open the `www/albaCoreAsm.html` file in your favorite web browser.

+Once you have it open, you can write the the assembly source text in the `source` textbox and then press the `Assemble` button to generate the **memory** image in the `memory` textbox.

 ### Command Line Interface

 To run the **assembler** from the command-line, you will need the following: